-Having an online presence gives your clients or customers the ability to write reviews for your business, but more importantly, it gives you the opportunity to respond.
-It’s just as essential to respond to your positive reviews as it is your negative ones.
-When written effectively, your responses act as a great, free marketing tool.
-And, it gives people a glimpse into what it’s like to work with you.
+Having a presence on the major review sites gives your clients or customers the ability to write reviews for your business, but more importantly, it gives you the opportunity to respond.

 Be prompt, appreciative, unique, and personal

 Promptness in your response is indicative of your business’ level of care.
 When you respond to reviews promptly, it shows that you are likely to respond to emails and phone calls quickly as well.
 You come across as someone who is easy to work with.
 Ideally, you’ll want to respond within 24 hours.

 Letting a review sit around for long periods of time tells your reviewer (and others who come across the review) that you or your company may not truly appreciate your clients.

 Don’t forget to say thank you in whatever words you can: appreciate, gracious, thanks, you’re the best, etc.

 For example, a customer leaves a review that says: